569 (album)

 569 (ゴーロック, Gō Rokku) is the sixth studio album by Japanese rock band GO!GO!7188.
 The title is a play on words with the Japanese pronunciation of 569 sounding like the English Go Rock.
 The limited release first press also included a DVD featuring video highlights of their first tour in the United States in March 2007.

+Reception

+In an article for The Japan Times in 2009, Daniel Robson called 569 one of the band's "best records", along with Tategami and Parade.
+The album peaked at number 15 on the Oricon Albums Chart.